kezza2k7/estopiadevelopments/Packages.md

 === Minecraft Plugins Development
 [Minecraft Pluigns](/Minecraft-Plugins/plugins)

+!!!warning Warning
+This is a new Product therfore there is a 50% discount!
+!!!

-The base price is £5 + £2/m for maintenance (optional)
+The base price is ~~£5~~ £2.50 + £2/m for maintenance (optional)

 The final price will be decided by us and you.